hundredrabbits/thebook/north_pacific_logbook.md

 # Squalls

 Squalls bring sudden high winds and rain in passing.
-They usually blow in the 20 to 30-plus knot range and last an average of 20-40 minutes.
-They usually transit an area fast, and are easy to spot in the distance.
+They usually blow at around 25 knots and last around 30 minutes.
+They usually transit through an area quickly, and are easy to see from a distance.
 Big puffy cumulonimbus clouds, with dark bottoms and a skirt of rain.
-In the day, wavelets mark their approach.

 Squalls do not move with the prevailing winds, but at an angle to them, and can affect a boat even when a good distance away.
 Whenever we would see a suspicious formation on the horizon, we'd keep our eyes on it to track its progress, to see if our paths would cross.
-If it came close, we alter course to aim for its periphery, as it is better than going straight through it.
-We also reduce sail, to lessen its effects.
-When the squall arrives and is too strong, we bear off and wait until it is gone, before resuming our path.
+If it came close, we'd alter course to aim for its periphery, as it is better than going straight through it.
+We'd also reduce sail, to lessen its effects.
+If the squall arrives and is too strong, we bear off and wait for it to pass.

 Reefing the mainsail before dark is especially important in areas prone to squalls.
-It ensures that the person on-watch isn't overwhelmed, and that the person off-watch can sleep well.
-The squalls can be visible at night too, especially if the moon is full and bright.
+It ensures that the person on watch isn't overwhelmed, and that the person off watch can sleep well.
+Squalls can be visible at night too, especially if the moon is full and bright.
 We'd look for dark spots on the horizon, and try and see if we could see the sky underneath it them or not.
 If we couldn't, it mean the cloud had rain underneath it, and that it was likely a squall.
-Seeing a cloud moving contrary to the prevailing wind is also a good indicator.
+A cloud moving contrary to the prevailing wind is also a good indicator of an approaching squall.

 The doldrums is an area where prevailing winds converge, creating an area of perpetual calms.
 In such places we used squalls to move forward, effectively becoming storm chasers.
-We chased squalls for wind, but also for water.
+We chased squalls for wind and for water.
 On long passages, water is not hard to come by when there are squalls around.
 We always make sure to have a bucket on deck to attach to the end of the boom to collect it.

 * * *